dennis-szymanski/svn2gitnetx/README.md

 ## Build and test the source code

 ### Prerequisite
 - .NET Core Runtime 3.1.0 or newer.
-You can get the latest .NET Core Runtime from https://www.microsoft.com/net/core
+You can get the latest .NET Core SDK from https://www.microsoft.com/net/core

-- Make sure `git-svn` has been installed.
+* Make sure `git-svn` has been installed.

 ### Build